c-hague/3DVisibilityGraphs/README.md

 # 3DVisibilityGraphs
 Project for ITCS 8151 at University of North Carolina at Charlotte.
 Finds the Dubins airplane path between two configuration while avoiding obstacles.
 ## Installation
+Only runs on linux!
-[Anaconda]("https://www.anaconda.com/") is used to install all required dependencies.
+[conda]("https://docs.conda.io/en/latest/") is used to install all required dependencies.
 Install dependencies with ``conda env create -f environment.yaml``.
 To run application first activate conda environment ``conda activate env``.
 To run application ``python -m visibilitygraphs --help``.